National Fascist Community: Failed coup

+Popularity of the party and dissolution

-In the 1929 elections the NOF ran under the name "Against Fixed-Order Lists", but won three seats.
+In the 1929 elections the NOF ran under the name "Against Fixed-Order Lists" but won three seats.
 Gajda was elected to Parliament, but the party failed to maintain its support, and received only 2% of the vote and seven seats in Chamber of Deputies in the elections of 1935.

-The NOF attempted a comeback during the German occupation, although the Nazis did not support due to their earlier criticism and their overall minor status.
+The NOF attempted a comeback during the German occupation, albeit the Nazis did not support due to their earlier criticism and their overall minor status.
 Ultimately the NOF were disbanded and largely absorbed into the puppet National Partnership, Gajda having been bribed to leave politics.
 The party's demise was sealed in late 1939 when they organised a rally in Prague's Wenceslas Square and only managed to attract 300 supporters.